htanmo/sun/README.md

 ### Prerequisites

-Setup an environment variable named "WEATHER_API_KEY" containing your secret api key or use the .env file.
+Setup an environment variable named "WEATHER_API_KEY" containing your secret api key or use a .env file.

 ```sh
 WEATHER_API_KEY="your-unique-key"